Buckcherry

-Buckcherry is an American rock band from Anaheim, California, formed in 1995.
+Buckcherry is an American hard rock band from Anaheim, California, formed in 1995.
 The band released two albums, Buckcherry (1999) and Time Bomb (2001), before dissolving in 2002.
-Buckcherry's first album Buckcherry was DreamWorks first album to go gold.
+Buckcherry's first album Buckcherry was DreamWorks' first album to go gold.
 In 2005, lead vocalist Josh Todd and lead guitarist Keith Nelson reformed Buckcherry with a new lineup and released a new album in 2006, 15.
 It contained Buckcherry's biggest crossover hits to date, "Crazy Bitch", and their first Billboard Hot 100 top ten hit, "Sorry".
-The band continued to record albums, releasing five between 2008 and 2019: Black Butterfly in 2008, All Night Long in 2010, Confessions in 2013, Rock 'n' Roll in 2015, and Warpaint in 2019.
-Their ninth and most recent album Hellbound was released on June 25, 2021.
+The band continued to record albums, releasing seven between 2008 and 2023: Black Butterfly in 2008, All Night Long in 2010, Confessions in 2013, Rock 'n' Roll in 2015, Warpaint in 2019, Hellbound in 2021 and Vol. 10 in 2023.
+Their eleventh album, Roar Like Thunder was released in June 2025.

 History

 Formation: 1995–1999

 Josh Todd grew up in the Anaheim Hills neighborhood of Anaheim, California and later moved to Lake Forest, California.
 Early on, Todd fronted the Hollywood glam rock band Slamhound.
 He eventually met lead guitarist Keith Nelson through their tattoo artist (Kevin Quinn).
 The duo made a few demos before being joined by bassist Jonathan Brightman and drummer Devon Glenn, calling themselves Sparrow.
 Sparrow began performing around the Hollywood club scene, receiving a strong, local following due to their old school rock and roll vibe, and were signed to DreamWorks Records shortly after.
 The group changed its name to Buckcherry after receiving a cease-and-desist letter from a record label called Sparrow (owned by EMI).
 Although the band's name is a spoonerism of the late Chuck Berry, the group said it was inspired by a drag queen acquaintance of theirs named Buck Cherry.